 Today's best mortgage dealsClick below to see more best buys.
 Speak to London and Country for fee-fee expert mortgage advice on 0800 073 2326.

 Can I extend my existing mortgage?

-While in most cases remortgaging is a great opportunity to shop around for the best provider, if you are locked into a certain deal there are still options.
+- If you are locked into a certain mortgage deal there are still options.
 You could speak to your lender about remortgaging your current lending over a longer term, thus making your monthly repayments cheaper – although the mortgage will be more expensive over its lifetime.

 What are the barriers to remortgaging?

 - If you are in negative equity, it is very unlikely you will find a remortgage deal